-Topkapi museum is now the most visited museum of Istanbul, receiving nearly three million visitors annually.
+Topkapi museum is now the most visited museum in Istanbul, receiving nearly three million visitors annually.
 This means the queues can often be very large, particularly to see the Imperial Treasury and Room of the Relics of the Prophet.

 A painting from the regular Divan-i Humayun meetings of the Ottomans, Topkapi Palace (Imperial Council meeting)

-Exhibited in the treasure section, this 86 carat diamond is listed as the fifth biggest diamond of the world.
+Exhibited in the treasure section, this 86 carat diamond is listed as the fifth biggest diamond in the world.
 It is thought to get its name because it was found by a fisherman who, thinking it was glass, swapped it at a jewelry market for just three spoons.

 You can encounter the finest quality of handmade Iznik tiles in all of Istanbul in the Harem section of the palace, which was once the private residence of Ottoman Sultans and their families.

 Ottoman Iznik tiles from the Harem section of Topkapi Palace, Istanbul

-The entrance fee of Topkapi Palace is 150 Turkish Lira per person.
-To visit the Harem it is an additional 100 Turkish Lira per person.
+The entrance fee of Topkapi Palace is 200 Turkish Lira per person.
+To visit the Harem it is an additional 225 Turkish Lira per person.
 If you purchase a combine ticket of the Topkapi Palace Museum and Harem Apartments, together it comes to 650 TL per person.
 It's free for children under 12 years old, and entry to the Harem is free for those under 6.
 Museum entry is free for those in possession of a 72 hours Museum Pass.
-Please bare in mind that the Museum Pass does not include Harem section entrance.
+Please bear in mind that the Museum Pass does not include Harem section entrance.
 It needs to be purchased separately.